The z=1.03 Merging Cluster SPT-CL J0356-5337: New Strong Lensing Analysis with HST and MUSE: Data

-The MUSE field of view is centered on the BCG, and provides spectroscopic redshifts of galaxies out to $\sim41\arcsec$ from the BCG.
-This includes the group of luminous red galaxies (LRGs) projected $\sim21\arcsec$ west of the BCG, which we refer to as the ``LRGs core'' or ``LRGs sub-cluster'' in this paper.
-The redshift distribution of the 32 cluster-members within the MUSE field of view confirms the findings of \cite{Mahler2020}, that the two main cores of \clustername, the ``BCG core'' and the ``LRGs core'', are at the same redshift.
-Quantitatively, a tight group of seven galaxies in the ``LRGs core'' have an average velocity offset from the BCG core of just a few \kms\ (median 135 \kms).
-We take the redshift of the cluster as the median of 21 galaxies in the cluster core between $1.03<z<1.04$, $z_{cluster}=\clusterz$.
-An elaborate dynamical investigation of this cluster will be presented in a forthcoming publication (Mahler et al., in prep).}
+The MUSE field of view is centered on the BCG and provides spectroscopic redshifts of galaxies out to $\sim41\arcsec$ from the BCG.
+This includes the group of luminous red galaxies (LRGs) projected $\sim21\arcsec$ west of the BCG, which we refer to as the ``LRG core'' or ``LRG subcluster'' in this paper.
+The redshift distribution of the 32 cluster members within the MUSE field of view confirms the findings of \cite{Mahler2020}, that the two main cores of \clustername, the ``BCG core'' and the ``LRG core'', are at the same redshift.
+Quantitatively, a tight group of seven galaxies in the ``LRG core'' have an average velocity offset from the BCG core of just a few \kms\ (median 135 \kms).
+We take the redshift of the cluster as the median of 21 galaxies in the cluster core in the range $1.03<z<1.04$, $z_{cluster}=\clusterz$.
+An elaborate dynamical investigation of this cluster will be presented in a forthcoming publication (G. Mahler et al., in preparation).}

 \startlongtable